2017 Eschborn–Frankfurt – Rund um den Finanzplatz

-The 2017 Eschborn–Frankfurt – Rund um den Finanzplatz was a road cycling one-day race that took place, as customary on Tag der Arbeit (Labour Day), 1 May in Germany.
-It was the 56th edition (55th to be held) of the Eschborn–Frankfurt – Rund um den Finanzplatz and the twentieth event of the 2017 UCI World Tour.
+The 2017 Eschborn–Frankfurt – Rund um den Finanzplatz was a road cycling one-day race that took place, as customary, on Tag der Arbeit (Labour Day), 1 May in Germany.
+It was the 55th edition of the Eschborn–Frankfurt – Rund um den Finanzplatz and the twentieth event of the 2017 UCI World Tour.
 It was the race's first appearance on the World Tour calendar.

 The race was won by 's Alexander Kristoff after a strong lead-out from teammate Rick Zabel; Kristoff finished several lengths ahead of the next closest competitor, taking his third victory at the race, matching the record of Erik Zabel, Rick's father.
 Rick Zabel was able to finish in second place, while the podium was completed by another German rider, John Degenkolb, for the team.

 Route

 The race started in Eschborn and finished in Frankfurt, traveling through the Taunus mid-mountain range northwest of Frankfurt.
 The main difficulties are the climbs of the Feldberg, Ruppershain and Mammolshain.
 The race ends with three laps of 4.5 km in Frankfurt's city centre and finishes in front of the Alte Oper (Old Opera), the city's main concert hall, covering a total distance of 215.7 km.